alanng10/class-lang/Docue/Article/Word/a.md

 Word "italic" has meaning that is italic style.

-Word "underline" has meaning that is underline style.
+Word "startline" has meaning that is underline style.

-Word "overline" has meaning that is overline style.
+Word "endline" has meaning that is overline style.

-Word "strikeout" has meaning that is strikeout style.
+Word "midline" has meaning that is strikeout style.

 Word "flat" has meaning that is flat style.